 Name Description Sources Score Permanent Supportive Housing (PSH) Successes in Housing Retention for PSH projects are measured by the percentage of individual project participants that remain in permanent housing or exit as "living-leavers" to permanent housing at the end of the evaluation period.
-For projects that serve families or small projects, that experience an outsized impact on program performance for this factor, projects are invited to discuss the number of projects are measured by the percentage of individual project participants that remain in ≥ 99% = 24 98% - 98.9% = 18 projects, that experience an outsized impact on program performance for this factor, 96% - 97.9% = 12 24 long each household had been in the program prior to leaving the program unsuccessfully under the exceptional circumstances supplemental question for consideration by the panel.
-In an exception to the Review and Rank Policy, at section IV.
-Review and Rank Process, paragraph J: Id had been in the aving the program er the exceptional plemental question for e panel.
-In an exception Rank Policy, at section ak Process, paragraph J: hold left the program lly, the panel may elect a project's scaled score p to 18 points to the molds left the program lly, the panel may elect a project's scaled score d up to 6 points.
-Ssed away during the 90% - 95.9% = 6 2A.
-Housing Retention 85% - 89.5%= 4 unsuccessfully, the panel may elect to increase a project's scaled score and award up to 18 points to the project, and 80% - 84.9%= 2 If two households left the program unsuccessfully, the panel may elect to increase a project's scaled score and to award up to 6 points.
-Participants that passed away during the measurement period. < 80% = 0 and to award up to 6 points.
+For projects that serve families or small projects, that experience an outsized impact on program performance for this factor, projects are invited to discuss the number of projects are measured by the percentage of individual project participants that remain in ≥ 99% = 24 98% - 98.9% = 18 projects, that experience an outsized impact on program performance for this factor, 96% - 97.9% = 12 24 long each household had been in the program prior to leaving the program unsuccessfully under the exceptional circumstances supplemental question for 90% - 95.9% = 6 Housing Retention consider to the Fig. Rev consideration by the panel.
+1 In an exception to the Review and Rank Policy, at section IV.
+Review and Rank Process, paragraph J: APR Q5 APR Q23 85% - 89.5%= 4 unsuccessfully, the panel may elect to increase a project's scaled score and award up to 18 points to the project, and 80% - 84.9%= 2 If two households left the program unsuccessfully, the panel may elect to increase a project's scaled score and to award up to 6 points.
+Participants that passed away during the measurement period. < 80% = 0 u to a Participa and to award up to 6 points.
 Participants that passed away during the < 80% = 0